 Bloom’s Taxonomy was created in 1956 by educational psychologist Dr. Benjamin Bloom.
 This method was created in order to promote higher forms of thinking in education.
-Such forms include: analyzing and evaluating concepts, processes, procedures, and principles, rather than just remembering facts.
+Such forms include analyzing and evaluating concepts, processes, procedures, and principles, rather than just remembering facts.

-How Can Bloom’s Help Me?
+How Can Bloom’s Taxonomy Help Me?

-University of Illinois Developing Course Objectives: The University Of Illinois’ site offers assistance on building objectives and activities that target a specific level of Bloom’s Taxonomy and communicate intent appropriately
+The University Of Illinois’ site offers assistance on building objectives and activities that target a specific level of Bloom’s Taxonomy and communicate intent appropriately

-- Center for Excellence in Learning and Teaching (Iowa State University): Revised Bloom’s Taxonomy:
+- Center for Excellence in Learning and Teaching (Iowa State University): Revised Bloom’s Taxonomy

 - Benjamin Bloom: The Taxonomy of Learning